 Step 6 – Note Late Fee Option

 12. Late Fee.
-State whether or not a late fee will be charged if the rent is not paid on time.
+State whether a late fee will be charged if the rent is not paid on time.
 If yes, specify the day of the month the rent will be considered delinquent and the number of days for any grace period.

 Step 7 – Check Utilities